-Whilst the process enables the company to be wound down and closed properly, providing the appropriate criteria of HMRC is met, there a potentially significant tax advantages for shareholders.
+Whilst the process enables the company to be wound down and closed properly, providing the appropriate criteria of HMRC is met, there are a range of potentially significant tax advantages that a Members’ Voluntary Liquidation can provide for shareholders.

-Ultimately, the process involves the shareholders of a company passing the necessary resolutions to appoint a Liquidator.
+Ultimately, the Members’ Voluntary Liquidation process involves the shareholders of a company passing the necessary resolutions to appoint a Liquidator.

 Prior to these resolutions being passed, a Declaration of Solvency must be prepared and sworn in the presence of a solicitor.
 The Declaration of Solvency is essentially an up to date statement of assets and liabilities, in which the solvency of the company is demonstrated.

-Following the Declaration of Solvency being sworn, meeting are held with the shareholders, at which the necessary resolutions are passed, and the appointment of a Liquidator confirmed.
+Following the Declaration of Solvency being sworn, meetings are held with the shareholders, at which the necessary resolutions are passed, and the appointment of a Liquidator confirmed.

 If creditor claims are received, these will need to be dealt with by the Liquidator, and settled if appropriate.